The Eclectic Approach: Reducing Discomfort During Neurodynamic Testing

 These judgments are based on experience, beliefs, current health, and many other variables.
 Since most patients are in a “CNS lock-down” about their current complaint, the last thing you want to do is reproduce it, or use a treatment or movement that still has a perceived threat associated with it.

-My new paradigm uses neurodynamic bias movements in pre- and post-tests only.
-Moving away from causing discomfort in any treatments, I started using neurodynamics to test under the following conditions:
+My new paradigm involves using neurodynamic testing movements as pre- and post-tests only.
+Moving away from causing discomfort in treatments, I started using neurodynamics under the following conditions:

-Prior to testing for neurodynamic dysfunction, you should check if:
+Before conducting neurodynamic testing for dysfunction, you should ensure that:

 The last point is important.
 I have been fooled in the past when using neurodynamic movement testing for a “positive” movement for median bias was limited and painful or reproduced symptoms.
 It turned out that the shoulder had limited passive range of motion in external rotation.